openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-richeditor.md

             }
           })
           Button("Insert Text").onClick () => {
             // Obtain the styled string displayed in the component. this.richEditorStyledString = this.controller.getStyledString();
             this.richEditorStyledString.appendStyledString(this.styledString);
             // Display the styled string after the text is inserted on the component. this.controller.setStyledString(this.richEditorStyledString);
             this.controller.setCaretOffset(this.richEditorStyledString.length);
           })
+          Button("Delete Selected").onClick(() => {
+            // Obtain the selection.
+            let richEditorSelection = this.controller.getSelection();
+            let start = richEditorSelection.start ? richEditorSelection.start : 0;
+            let end = richEditorSelection.end ? richEditorSelection.end : 0;
+            // Obtain the styled string displayed in the component. this.richEditorStyledString = this.controller.getStyledString();
+            this.richEditorStyledString.removeString(start, end - start);
+            // Display the styled string after the content is deleted on the component. this.controller.setStyledString(this.richEditorStyledString);
+          })
         }
-        Row() {
+        Row({space:2}) {
           Button("Get Selection").onClick(() => {
             // Obtain the selection.
             let richEditorSelection = this.controller.getSelection();